Updated for nself v1.0.12

 status user_status [not null]

-# Creates: users, products, categories, orders, order_items, cart_itemsnself db schema scaffold saas
+# Edit the generated file to add: users, products, categories, orders, order_items, cart_itemsnself db migrate create saas_schema

-# Creates: organizations, users, organization_members, invitations, projects, api_keysnself db schema scaffold blog
+# Edit the generated file to add: organizations, users, organization_members, invitations, projects, api_keysnself db migrate create blog_schema

-# Creates: users, posts, categories, tags, post_categories, post_tags, comments, mediaDesign your schema visually at dbdiagram.io, then import:
+# Edit the generated file to add: users, posts, categories, tags, post_categories, post_tags, comments, mediaDesign your schema visually at dbdiagram.io, then create a migration:

 # This creates: